 As a small business, one of the best ways to display that honor is to hire veterans who, as we’ve noted, make great employees.

 In the SmallBusiness.com Guide to Resources for Military Veterans, you will find links to resources that will help you find and recruit veterans.
-And veterans can find links to resources for veterans who want to start a business.
+Also, in the guide, veterans can find links to resources for veterans who want to start a business.

-We honor our military veterans today, and throughout the year.
-And we especially honor those who paid the ultimate sacrifice in service to their country.
+We honor all active-duty members of our armed forces, our military veterans, and especially those who paid the ultimate price in service to their country.